Wireless Network-Ready PCB Defect Detection Reference Implementation

 Edge Insights for Industrial from Intel is a set of pre-validated ingredients for integrating video and time-series data analytics on edge compute nodes.

 The Video Ingestion pod is mainly responsible converting the video received from camera stream into frames.
-It filters the frames and ingests these video frames into the EII stack for further processing and defect analysis. - Video Analytics
+It filters the frames and ingests these video frames into the OEI stack for further processing and defect analysis.

-The Visualizer pod mainly displays the frames on GUI display received from Video Analytics pod.
+The Web Visualizer pod mainly displays the frames on GUI display received from Video Analytics pod.

 The block diagram below shows the video/image flow through the application.